bestadamdagoat/ingame-sniper/README.md

 If something doesn't work, open a bug report with a screenshot of the console.
 Don't open a report if your executor is incompatible (unless it is compatible and the checker says it's not).
 It can take a bit to execute, so don't get worried if it doesn't immediately open up.

+The teleport to place feature only works if you're in a game that allows 3rd party teleports.

 `loadstring(game:HttpGet('https://raw.githubusercontent.com/bestadamdagoat/ingame-sniper/main/main.lua'))()`